webster6667/react-range-date-picker/README.md

 </p>

 # react-range-date-picker
-Date picker for select single day.
+Date picker for select date range
 Has many hooks for implementation business logic.
 Has the ability change nav and cell layout